intel/he-toolkit/kit/README.md

 Afterwards source your shell initialization file e.g. `~/.bashrc`.
 Now you can run the `hekit` commands from anywhere.

-Also, the init command can be executed with `--default-config` flag.
-This will create a directory ~/.hekit in the user's home directory and create the default.config.
-This directory will be where all components built and installed by hekit will be kept.
+Also, the `init` command can be executed with `--default-config` flag.
+This will create a directory `~/.hekit` in the user's home directory and create the `default.config`.
+This directory will be where all components built and installed by `hekit` will be kept.
 ```bash
 cd <he-toolkit-root-directory>
 ./hekit init --default-config